mseehafer/PyProtolinc/README.rst

 About PyProtolinc
 =======================================================================

-An Extensible Projection Tool for Life Insurance Cash Flows.
+An Actuarial Projection Tool for Life Insurance Cash Flows.
 -------------------------------------------------------------
-This package allows to project future cash flows for portfolios of life insurance policies.
+This package allows to project future cash flows for portfolios of life & health insurance policies.
 It comes with a number of built-in standard products but can also be used to project custom products by the user.